-Since I was walking one hour per day to reach my office, last June I decided that I wanted to try to spend this time in a more productive way.
+Since I was walking one hour per day to reach my office, at some point I decided that I wanted to spend this time in a more productive way.

 I was already listening to Chinese music almost all the time I was on the road.
 However I like bands as the Er Shou Meigui that have a strong Beijing accent (which I can barely understand).

-So I wasn’t learning any new words through my listening practice (movies at that point weren’t helping that much neither).
-Nor I was improving my ability to understand Mandarin as you progress much faster when you understand what the hell people are trying to tell you.
+I wasn’t learning any new words through my listening practice (movies at that point weren’t helping that much neither).
+Nor I was improving my ability to understand Mandarin as you progress much faster when you understand what people are trying to tell you.

-And even if I live in China, when you spend all your day working in front of a computer your exposure to the language is limited.
+And even if I was living in China, when you spend all your day working in front of a computer your exposure to the language is limited.
 I’m not a student anymore and when I go out with my friends I often prefer to switch to English (or another language I can fully understand as Italian or Spanish), have a cup of (cheap, I must admit) wine and relax.

-The result is that I was learning most of my new vocabulary through my flashcards.
+The result is that I was learning most of my new vocabulary through flashcards.
 And, even if flashcards and SRS systems are a fantastic tool to learn a language, this is not “healthy.”

-The problem is that when you only rely on flashcards to memorize new words your brain kind of freak out as you lack the context necessary to fix a new word in your mind.
+The problem is that when you only rely on flashcards to memorize new words your brain kind of freaks out as you lack the context necessary to fix a new word in your mind.
 If you are interested on this topic, I wrote a whole article dedicated to the importance of learning Chinese words in a context.